MMANA-GAL Antenna Modeling ProgramAuthor: Makoto (Mako) Mori JE3HHT © 1999-2000

 - Plus many other things, such as 3-dimensional antenna rotation, antenna stacking, and frequency scaling

-Download and Install the Basic Version of MMANA-GAL
+Download and Install the free Basic Version of MMANA-GAL

 MMANA-GAL Antenna Files Library

-Gary, DL2KQ-EU1TT, maintains a Library of MMANA-GAL Antenna Files that he frequently adds to.
-All MMANA-GAL users should know about it, because it contains a wealth of antenna designs that can be used as-is or modified to suit individual needs and experimental curiosities.
+Gary, DL2KQ-EU1TT, maintains a Library of MMANA-GAL Antenna Files that all MMANA-GAL users should know about it, because it contains a wealth of antenna designs that can be used as-is or modified to suit individual needs and experimental curiosities.

 Search other ham radio sites with Ham Radio Search